osohq/oso/new-docs/content/any/project/design-principles.md

 that encapsulates, but does not limit, your authorization logic.

 <!-- kill this paragraph? -->
-As we developed oso, we talked to a lot of organizations with a lot of different kinds of authorization requirements.
+As we developed Oso, we talked to a lot of organizations with a lot of different kinds of authorization requirements.
 Internally-facing, customer-facing, subject to stringent regulations, dependent on data that lives in a foreign system, etc. Endless variations.
 Most of the